 Finally, in the DEIS, the Applicant acknowledges that a substantial portion of its property near Eagle Knolls Road is subject to a deed restriction contained in a grant from Cecilia Howell to Alvan W. Perry.
 The Applicant concludes that nothing in that restriction is inconsistent with the proposed development.
 The Applicant is incorrect.
 The Howell Deed expressly provides that only a "dwelling house" may be erected on the restricted land.
 The Applicant argues that such language means both the singular and the plural and cites to cases in which such language was interpreted to permit a multifamily dwelling.
-However not one of those cases supports the notion that a "dwelling house" permits multiple buildings.
-The Applicant's proposal to place multiple "dwelling houses" within the restricted area violates that provision.
+However not one of those cases supports the notion that a "dwelling house" within the restricted area violates that provision.